 What is Artificial Intelligence?

 Artificial Intelligence is a branch of computer science that focuses on creating intelligent machines which work as human beings.
-AI machines are designed to perform various tasks including speech recognition, learn, perceive, plan and to solve real problems.
+AI machines are designed to perform various tasks including speech recognition, learn, perceive, plan and solving real problems.
 These machines are able to perform these actions if they have been fed with adequate knowledge about the world.

 One of the ways in which AI systems get this knowledge is through machine learning.
 The learning can be done with or without any supervision.
 Most of the key aspects of machine learning are covered in computer science.
 An AI machine is capable of using its inputs to deduce key aspects of the problem.
 One of the fields that is closely related to AI is robotics.